jellygnite/silverstripe-elements/README.md

 ### Background Extension

-Adds background image to an element.
+Adds background image or video to an element.

 Add this to your mysite.yml, e.g.